 Submission Deadline: 15 October 2017

-IEEE Access invites manuscript submissions in the area of Underwater Wireless Communications and Networking.
+IEEE Access invites manuscript submissions in the area of Non-Orthogonal Multiple Access for 5G Systems.

 We also highly recommend the submission of multimedia with each article as it significantly increases the visibility, downloads, and citations of articles.